thesis/valkyrie/README.md

 $ bin/hubot -n "Heimdall"
 ```

-You can also run using docker, which is what is deployed to k8s:
+You can also run using docker, which is what is deployed to kube:

 ```
 $ brew install npm